sutta » dn » Dīgha Nikāya 21

 “Kathaṁ paṭipanno pana, mārisa, bhikkhu papañcasaññāsaṅkhānirodhasāruppagāminiṁ paṭipadaṁ paṭipanno hotī”ti?

-“But how does a mendicant fittingly practice for the cessation of judgements that emerge from the proliferation of perceptions?”
+“But how does a mendicant fittingly practice for the cessation of judgments driven by the proliferation of perceptions?”

 2.2.
 Vedanākammaṭṭhāna